Student Placement of the Year: Community

 - Using innovative ‘hands-on’ teaching skills to ensure students have the chance to put into practice what they have learnt in the classroom;

-- Tailoring the learning process to meet the needs of particular students;
+- Tailoring the learning process to meet the needs of particular students, as well as conditions during the pandemic;

 - Developing and upholding the professionalism of nurses, ensuring students understand and adhere to the NMC Code;